On the second create page you can target your email to your entire list, or a specific subset of your list.

 First, choose the email list you'd like to send to from the drop down menu at the top.
 Your choices will be your personal email list (which includes all of the activists you collected through forms you created and/or your referral codes) and any group email lists that you are an administrator of.
 (Groups are explained more here.)

 Choosing a list targets your email to that entire list.
 You then have the option of cutting down your targeted universe further by including or excluding different sets of activists on your list below.

 Standard Mode and Query Mode

-In standard mode you have many options for targeting your list further and each appears as either an include or an exclude, which will include or exclude that set of activists from this email respectively.
+In standard mode you have several sections, each with different filters to target your list further and each appears as either an include or an exclude, which will include or exclude that set of activists from this email respectively.

 In query mode, you have the option to import existing saved queries to your current targeting.
 Select a query from the import query section and click "Import" to add that saved query's parameters at the end of your current query.

 You can switch between query mode and standard mode at any time, though switching between them will clear any targeting currently on your email.
 Once the email is saved, it will always load its targeting in that mode unless switched.
 You can choose which mode is the default for you when making new emails or reports by editing your profile, as explained here.

 You can set default queries to automatically be included or excluded in your email targeting.
 You can do this on the 'settings' tab of your group manage page.
 These queries will automatically be applied to your targeting in Standard Mode, but you can always remove them by clicking the 'X' next to the query on the targeting page.
 More on queries here.

 In standard mode, on the left side are your options for includes.
 Between each filter is a logical AND operation and inside each filter is a logical OR. (ex: If you select New York and Vermont from the State filter and an action titled "Petition to Walmart" from the Action filter, this email would target users who live in New York OR Vermont, AND have taken action on "Petition to Walmart.")